sergeyprokudin/bps/README.md

 If a directory is provided as a first parameter, the alignment model will be ran on all *.ply files found.

-Example of a prediction and output visualisation on some noisy real scan:
+Example of a prediction on some noisy real scan:

 ![Teaser](real_scan_alignment.png)